How to attend the Summer LA Olympics 2028

 Fairmont Century Plaza — This grand, restored icon manages to feel both significant and genuinely welcoming.
 Minoru Yamasaki’s landmark 1966 crescent structure has been brought back to life with real intention, with a French infusion restaurant, spa terraces, and residential suites giving the property a range few city hotels can match.

 Booking any of these through Undiscovered Sunsets means you arrive as a known guest — with perks like daily breakfast, a $100 on-property credit, and priority consideration for a room upgrade, all at the same rate as booking direct.
 Amenities vary by property, and we'll always let you know exactly what's included when we quote you.
-During a week when the entire city is operating at full capacity, that kind of reception matters more than usual.

 How to Get Around Los Angeles for the Summer Olympics 2028